 In a study done with pregnant rats, researchers observed no toxicity effect on the mother or the developing fetus at levels up to 2000 mg/kg/day (3).

 If you have come across certain “mommy blogs” talking about the positive effects of ashwagandha during pregnancy, tread lightly.
-These mother-to-mother support systems are helpful in some ways, but should not be taken as the word when it comes to YOUR pregnancy.
+These mother-to-mother support systems are helpful in some ways.
+But should not be taken as the word when it comes to YOUR pregnancy.
+And you always want to consult your doctor and your hormone levels.

 When it comes to the safety of herbs and other natural remedies, it is best to speak with your doctor regarding your personal circumstances.
 Many medical professionals caution against taking ashwagandha while pregnant as it may induce a miscarriage at high doses (4, 5).